TERREMEMBER/znbase/docs/content/latest/develop/graphql/hasura.md

 ### 5. Load sample data

-1. On the command line, change your directory to the root `yugabyte` directory, and then open `ysqlsh` (the YSQL CLI) to connect to the YugabyteDB cluster:
+1. On the command line, change your directory to the root `ZNbase` directory, and then open `ysqlsh` (the YSQL CLI) to connect to the ZNbaseDB cluster:

 ```sh
 $ ./bin/ysqlsh